 Step Six: Determine the number of cars required for strategic gap trains.
 One method of helping to ensure service reliability is through the deployment of standby gap trains in strategic positions throughout the system.
 When a train must be taken out of service because of a mechanical malfunction or other operating problem, a gap train can be used to replace it and maintain the regular schedule.
 The number of gap trains (and the resulting number of cars) depends on the reliability of regularly scheduled service and on reliability objectives.
-This gap train requirement is discussed in greater detail in a subsequent section below.
+This gap train requirement is discussed in greater detail on page 16 and in Appendix B.